Making The Daniel Project - pt 2

 Yes, that’s correct but... it’s not intended to and watching the project, from start to finish, clearly shows that the topic is Bible prophecy and the claims made.
 What is clear within the project is for people to investigate for themselves and, in so doing, they can read a full account throughout the pages of the Bible.
 The best way to understand this film is to understand it in the light of why it was made, to ask questions, to provoke discussion about our origins and explore whether the Bible holds answers to life’s deepest questions.

-In short the film, at the time of production, had to meet the rules and regulations set out for broadcast production which had a bearing on what could be presented.
+In short the film, at the time of production, had to meet the rules and regulations set out for broadcast production which had a bearing on what could and could not be presented.

 The Daniel Project was made to make money

-This is a misleading statement.
-While the directors financed the project themselves, they used their media studio to act as the production company thereby giving it the required status for seeking a distributor for television distribution.
-The film was made from a passion to share Biblical accounts regarding our existence and greatest problem.
-Based on a previous documentary (Cup of Trembling: Countdown to Armageddon) which was produced for cable TV and Video cassette in the1990s, the new film had to be formatted and produced to meet broadcast requirements of the time which is an expensive undertaking.
+This is a highly misleading statement.
+Whilst the directors financed the project themselves, the film was made from a passion to share Biblical accounts regarding our existence and mankind's greatest problem.
+Based on a previous documentary (Cup of Trembling - countdown to Armageddon) which was produced for cable TV and Video cassette in the1990s, the new film had to be formatted and produced to meet the broadcast requirements of the time which is an expensive undertaking.

 Both Stewart and Deborah Menelaws turned away many highly paid contracts and opportunities within the commercial world to spend time putting The Daniel Project together and, in turn, the feature film version, The Daniel CONNECTION (2014) - which more than 500,000 people have watched on Amazon Prime TV and PopcornFlix.

-“That’s fine; we won’t change the storyline because we didn’t make it for financial reasons although, clearly, we need to see some return to recoupe costs and also to be honourable to the organisations who help fund us to go to Cannes and other events to meet distributors thereby bringing tax revenue into the country (UK).
+“That’s fine; we won’t change the storyline because we didn’t make it for financial reasons although, clearly, we need to see some return to recoup costs and also to be honourable to the organisations who supported us to go to Cannes and other events to meet distributors thereby bringing tax revenue into the country (UK).

 While a worker is worth his wages, we funded this project because it means something to us personally; no different from someone passionate about saving endangered species or searching for a lost tribe in the Amazon.
 You do this because you are passionate.
 If your project can pay for itself, that’s great.
 If it can actually turn a profit, that’s even better because then you can invest in another project you are passionate about.
 It’s simple.
 Every film maker has this within them.
 Only misguided, stupid people could ever think the goal could be about making money.
 How ridiculous!
 The topics that make money are in another camp altogether…”